felipec/sharness/API.md

     With three arguments, the first will be taken to be a prerequisite:
     $1 - Comma-separated list of test prerequisites.
 The test will be skipped if not all of the given prerequisites are set.
+To negate a prerequisite, put a "!" in front of it.
     $2 - Test description
     $3 - Commands to be executed.